pikai07/Path-Planning-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Approach

+The car in normal driving does not collide with other vehicles.
+Whilst in a lane, it tries to match either the speed of the vehicle in front or the average for the lane, Whichever is lowest.

+The spline technique was very helpful in ensuring max acceleration in m/s/s and Jerk in m/s/s/s are not exceeded.

+With the help of renet coordinates, the vehicle was able to stay consistently in the centre of each 4 meter wide lane.

+A cost function was implemented that had a bias towards staying in the existing lane, matching the average lane speed, avoiding collisions and having a buffer for other vehicles in the proposed lanes.
+If the best lane found, was still the existing lane with a closely vehicle, then speed was adjusted to match.

+## Learnings
+The approach I used to submit the project for review was based on the walkthrough video.
+I added some lane speed & nearest approach calculations to provide input for a basic cost function as described above.

+Spline approach in particular was very useful in generating a smooth trajectory.